Eisaku Satō: Early life

 Satō was born on 27 March 1901, in Tabuse, Yamaguchi Prefecture, the third son of businessman Hidesuke Satō and his wife Moyo.
 His father had worked in the Yamaguchi Prefectural Office, but quit in 1898, and started a sake brewing business in Kishida, Tabuse.
 The family had a history in sake brewing and had held the right for sake brewing for generations.
-Sato's great-grandfather was a samurai of the Chōshū Domain, with their outsized influence in Meiji era Japan, with more Meiji and Taisho prime ministers coming from Yamaguchi than any other prefecture.
-His older brothers, Ichiro Sato, would become a rear admiral, and Nobusuke Kishi, a prime minister from 1957-1960.
+Satō's great-grandfather was a samurai of the Chōshū Domain, with their outsized influence in Meiji era Japan, with more Meiji and Taisho prime ministers coming from Yamaguchi than any other prefecture.
+His two older brothers were Ichirō Satō, who would become a vice admiral, and Nobusuke Kishi, who served as prime minister from 1957 to 1960.

 Satō studied German law at Tokyo Imperial University and in 1923, passed the senior civil service examinations.
 Upon graduation the following year, he became a civil servant in the Ministry of Railways.
 He served as Director of the Osaka Railways Bureau from 1944 to 1946 and Vice-Minister for Transport from 1947 to 1948.

+Political career

-Satō entered the Diet in 1949 as a member of the Liberal Party.
+Satō entered the National Diet in 1949 as a member of the Liberal Party.

 He served as Minister of Postal Services and Telecommunications from July 1951 to July 1952.
 Sato gradually rose through the ranks of Japanese politics, becoming chief cabinet secretary to then prime minister Shigeru Yoshida from January 1953 to July 1954.
 He later served as minister of construction from October 1952 to February 1953.

-After the Liberal Party merged with the Japan Democratic Party to form the Liberal Democratic Party, Satō served as chairman of the party executive council from December 1957 to June 1958, followed by a post as minister of finance in the cabinet of his brother Nobusuke Kishi from 1958-1960.
+After the Liberal Party merged with the Japan Democratic Party to form the Liberal Democratic Party, Satō served as chairman of the party executive council from December 1957 to June 1958, followed by a post as minister of finance in the cabinet of his brother Nobusuke Kishi from 1958 to 1960.
 As minister of finance, Sato requested the US to fund conservatives.

 Satō also served in the cabinets of Kishi's successor as prime minister, Hayato Ikeda.
 From July 1961 to July 1962, Satō was Minister of International Trade and Industry.
 From July 1963 to June 1964 he was concurrently head of the Hokkaidō Development Agency and of the Science and Technology Agency.